-All Stock handling must comply with the Code for Cattle Care in the Events Handbook - see section 9.1.
-Any temporary or permanent yards need to be of adequate height; be very secure and braced to ensure stock cannot escape.
+All Stock handling must comply with the Code for Cattle Care in the ASHS Events Rules & Regulations - see SECTION 9.
+Any temporary or permanent yards need to be of adequate height; be secure and braced to ensure stock cannot escape.
 Yards should have self-locking gates and be constructed to ensure that damage to the animals cannot occur.
-Finally stockyards should be separate from horse stabling areas.
+Stockyards should be separate from horse stabling areas.